s-celles/Daily-News-Briefing/README.md

 ### "API Error" messages

--   **For Perplexity/GPT-5-Search-API**: Verify your API key and that your account has sufficient credits.
+- Verify your API key and that your account has sufficient credits.
--   **For Google**: Ensure all 3 API keys are valid and check your API quotas/billing.

 ### Plugin not working after update

 1. Reload Obsidian (`Ctrl/Cmd + R`).
 2. Disable and re-enable the plugin.
 3. Check for new plugin updates.

----

-## 💡 Pro Tips for Best Results

--   **Topics**: Be specific (e.g., "Artificial Intelligence," "Climate Change").
-Avoid vague terms like "News."
--   **Scheduling**: Set the generation time for when you typically start your day.
--   **Language**: News content will be in your selected language, though sources may still be in English.
-Summaries are translated.

 ---